 “Thus in this hour of despair throughout the world, when those activities are such as to indicate hate, injustice, tyranny, desire to enslave or to impel others to submit to the dictates of this or that power, - let all take heart and know that this, too, as the hour upon Calvary, must pass away; and that as upon the wings of the morning there comes that new hope, that new desire, to the hearts and minds of all who seek to know His face.

 “This must begin within thine own heart.”

 He reminds them to meditate often and asks all to examine their hearts and minds and to replace fear, hate, jealousy and doubt with the desire to help, hope, and give to those in need.
 By doing this, with body, mind and spirit they be the Easter message, and create hope in the hearts, minds and lives of others.

-available in the member-only
+All readings are available in the member-only section.

 Edgar Cayce Readings © 1971, 1993-2005 by the Edgar Cayce Foundation.
 All Rights Reserved.